 What is not Need: Need is not a solution.
 Solutions are ways to address the need.
 So, in our first example, if we say that the company wants to automate its after sales service process, it defines the solution and not the need.

-You can also view our official blog page on Techcanvass’s website to learn more about CBAP Certification.
+You can also view our blog page to learn more about CBAP Certification.